PiDelport/feminism-and-freedom-site/content/activities/activity-4.md

 consolidated definition and an elaboration on feminism today.

-> 📖️ Please refer to the reading pack
->
+## 📖️ Readings

-> * Motta, Flesher Fominaya, Eschle, Cox (2011).
+* Motta, Flesher Fominaya, Eschle, Cox (2011).
->   Feminism, women’s movements and women in
+  Feminism, women’s movements and women in movement.
->   movement.
-> * Fraser, Bhattacharya, Arruzza (2018).
-Feminism
-    for the 99%: A Manifesto
+* Fraser, Bhattacharya, Arruzza (2018).
+Feminism for the 99%: A Manifesto
-> * bell hooks (2004).
+* bell hooks (2004).
 Understanding Patriarchy